A timeline of Halloween history

 In the past five to 10 years, awareness has increased about culturally sensitive Halloween costumes and there's been increasing media attention around issues of cultural appropriation.
 Celebrities who've been criticized for their costumes include Nicky Hilton (who dressed as Pocahontas), Heidi Klum (who went as the Hindu goddess Kali), and Julianne Hough (who donned blackface to be Crazy Eyes from "Orange Is The New Black").

 [Pictured: Heidi Klum dressed as the goddess Kali.]

 Present day: Americans spend $9 billion on Halloween

 Today, Halloween has become a thoroughly commercial affair.
-Last year, Americans spent almost $9 billion on the holiday, according to the National Retail Federation.
-Of that, about $2.6 billion went to candy, $2.7 billion to decorations, and $3.2 billion to costumes.
-Spending is expected to decrease somewhat because COVID-19 pandemic, to $8.05 billion, down from $8.78 billion in 2019.
+In 2022, Americans are expected to spend $10.6 billion on the holiday, according to the National Retail Federation.
+Of that, about $3.1 billion will go to candy, $3.4 billion to decorations, and $3.6 billion to costumes.

 You may also like: 34 spooky dessert recipes for this Halloween